Constitutive Manifold Neural Networks: Constitutive Manifold Neural Networks

 This metric decomposes the distance into a scaling part, $d_L$, represented by the eigenvalues $\varEigVal_i$, and a rotation part, $d_R$, captured through the eigenvectors $\varEigVec_i$ of the SPD tensors.
 The parameter $c > 0$ balances these components by controlling the trade-off between scale and orientation alignment.

 To leverage this metric in neural networks, we propose feeding the network separate strength and orientation information, referred to as the strength-angular (StrAng) layer.
-The StrAng layer decomposes the tensor into eigenvalues and eigenvectors, applies logarithmic scaling to the eigenvalues and eigenvectors, and flattens both components into a Euclidean vector through the following map $S$,
+The StrAng layer decomposes the tensor into eigenvalues and eigenvectors, applies logarithmic scaling to the eigenvalues and eigenvectors, and flattens both components into a Euclidean vector through the following map:

 Here, $d_1$ denotes the number of independent eigenvalues, which are flattened into $d_1$ entries, while $d_2$ is the number of random angles flattened into $d_2$ entries, both are dependent on the type of symmetry and anisotropy class, i.e. $(d_1, d_2) = (3,3)$ for fully anisotropic materials or $(d_1,d_2)= (1,0)$ for isotropic materials.
 The map $\varrho^{\text{eig}}$ computes the eigen-decomposition and, as in the scaling–rotation metric, keeps the eigenvalues and eigenvectors separate.
 Using $\varrho^{\text{log}}$, we apply the matrix logarithm to map the eigenvalues from the open convex cone of positive-definite matrices to the flat tangent space.
 Similarly, the eigenvectors are mapped to their tangent space $\varso$ as angles.
 Finally, $\varrho^{\text{flat}}$ creates a representation in $\varReal$ from the eigenvalues and eigenvectors.
-Regardless of choice for $B$, the weights and biases of the CMNN are trained by minimising the discrepancy between the true operator $F$ and $F_{\varWeights}$.
-Since both are defined over a probability space $\varProbSpace$, the training objective takes the form of an expected error in the Bochner space $L^2((\Omega,\mathcal{F}, \mathbb{P}), H^1(\varDomain))$: